klyrr/crocus/README.md

 [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) is a standard to format currencies.

-The data is generated from [CLDR33](http://unicode.org/Public/cldr/33/core.zip).
+The data is generated from [CLDR 34](http://unicode.org/Public/cldr/34/core.zip).

 ## Installation
 ### npm